jabirk-spektra/Automate-document-processing-using-Microsoft-Foundry/lab_instructions/getting-started(v2).md

 - **Azure AI Search:** is a cloud-based search service that allows you to add search capabilities to your applications.
 It provides features like autocomplete, faceted search, and spell correction, making it easy for users to find relevant information.
 - **Azure Function app:** is a collection of Azure Functions that are grouped together and share the same configuration settings.
 It provides a way to manage and deploy multiple functions as a single unit.
 - **Azure OpenAI:** is a service that provides access to OpenAI's powerful language models, such as GPT-3 and GPT-4, through Azure's cloud platform.
 This allows developers to build applications that can generate human-quality text, translate languages, write different kinds of creative content, and answer your questions in an informative way.
 - **Azure Web App:** is a fully managed platform for building, deploying, and scaling web applications.
-It supports various programming languages and frameworks,and offers features like continuous deployment, scaling, and integration with other Azure services.
+It supports various programming languages and frameworks, and offers features like continuous deployment, scaling, and integration with other Azure services.

 ## Getting Started with the Lab
 Welcome to your Automate-document-processing-using-AzureOpenAI Workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience.